konturio/disaster-ninja-fe/src/features/live_sensor/readme.md

 #### Output

-For the request we'll sent following JSON:
+For the request we'll sent roughly following JSON:

 ```js
 {